Elfocrash/Cosmonaut/README.md

 await cosmoStore.RemoveByIdAsync("<<anId>>");// Removes an entity with the specified ID
 ```

+#### Collection sharing
+Cosmonaut is all about making the integration with CosmosDB easy as well as making things like cost optimisation part of the library.

+That's why Cosmonaut support collection sharing between different types of entities.

+Why would you do that?

+Cosmos is charging you based on how many RU/s your individual collection is provisioned at.
+This means that if you don't need to have one collection per entity because you won't use it that much, even on the minimum 400 RU/s, you will be charged money.
+That's where the magic of schemaless comes in.

+How can you do that?

+Well it's actually pretty simple.
+Just implement the `ISharedCosmosEntity` interface and decorate your object with the `SharedCosmosCollection` attribute.

+The attribute accepts two properties, `SharedCollectionName` which is mandatory and `EntityPrefix` which is optional.
+The `SharedCollectionName` property will be used to name the collection that the entity will share with other entities.

+The `EntityPrefix` will be used to make the object identifiable for Cosmosnaut.
+Be default it will pluralize the name of the class, but you can specify it to override this behavior.

+Once you set this up you can add individual CosmosStores with shared collections.

+Something worths noting is that because you will use this to share objects partitioning will be virtually impossible.
+For that reason the `id` will be used as a partition key by default as it is the only property that will be definately shared between all objects.

 #### Indexing
 By default CosmosDB is created with the following indexing rules